cheng3100/ctf/demo/shellcode/README.md

+# about this demo
+The shellcode.c insert a shellcode byte into the main function.
+The shellcode is used to invoke the `/bin/sh` by system call directly

 # TODO
 - add arg in test.py to split shellcode output and run pwn test
 - try the `bx esp` method on x86/x64